hardchor/new-project-ai-template/docs/new-project-setup.md

 Use @project-overview.md to create a document called `user-flow.md`, which should define the user journey through different segments of the application.

 The user journey should take into account the different features the app has & how they are connected to one-another.
 This document will later serve as a guide for building out our project architecture and UI elements.

+Ask clarifying questions if needed-- we don't want any embellishments or assumptions.
 ```